sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_wifi.md

 * Device Configuration (WiFi mode only)
 * PointPerfect (Access keys and IP-based corrections)

-## Configure Mode: AP vs WiFi
+## Configure device via WiFi Access Point of connect to WiFi

-By default, the device will become an Access Point when the user enters Config mode.
-This is handy for in-field device configuration.
-Alternatively, changing this setting to 'WiFi' will cause the device to connect to local WiFi.
+By default, when a user enters the WiFi config mode (either by using the external button or with the [System Mode Switch](https://docs.sparkfun.com/SparkFun_RTK_Everywhere_Firmware/menu_system/#mode-switch)), the device will stop what it is doing and enter WiFi Config mode.
+If this setting is set to `AP` then the RTK device will broadcast as an access point with the name *RTK Config*.
+If this setting is set to `WiFi`, then the device will attempt to connect to that WiFi network.
+The `AP` setting is best for in-field configuration, and the `WiFi` setting is handy for configuration from a laptop or desktop on the same WiFi network.

 ![Configuring RTK device over local WiFi](img/WiFi%20Config/SparkFun%20RTK%20AP%20Main%20Page%20over%20Local%20WiFi.png)